M0hammacl/swiftography/README.md

 # swiftography
 Piece of code in swift For calculating different Algorithms!
-You should Set the c-bridge header And include #import <CommonCrypto/CommonHMAC.h>
+You should Set the c-bridge header And include <CommonCrypto/CommonHMAC.h>